cityjson/restful_demo/best-practice.md

 Called [GeoJSON Text Sequences](https://tools.ietf.org/html/rfc8142) also.

-So each line can be either a CityJSON or a CityJSONFeature, inline with WFS3 specs.
+So each line can be either a CityJSON or a CityJSONFeature, inline with OGCAPIF specs.

 ### Demo